 Dr. Rosenbaum’s passion for coaching shines through his curriculum.
 It’s easy to understand the concepts behind Professional Coaching, but it’s the classroom application which ASPC training provides you that helps re-pattern your responses to better accommodate your client’s best interest, giving you the confidence to move forward with your journey as a successful life coach.
 Thank you, Dr. Rosenbaum, for doing what you do, and making this training accessible!!” – Krissy, Massage Therapist

   At ASPLC, we train our students to first master the coaching foundations and then develop their coaching toolbox.

   Review the general curriculum for our Certified Life Coach (CLC) program below.
 If you have questions after reviewing our program, please contact us at firstname.lastname@example.org.
 We will be happy to answer your questions.

-Level 1: Certified Life Coach (CLC) Foundations Course (30 Credit Hours)
+  Certified Life Coach (CLC) Training Program (60 Credit Hours)

   1. The Ethics of Coaching